Operational resilience

 The multi-jurisdictional fragmentation trap

 There is no DORA equivalent in APAC.
-A regional firm navigates a web of distinct mandates simultaneously.
+A regional firm — bank, hospital network, energy operator or logistics provider — navigates a web of distinct mandates simultaneously.

 A single rigid template will not satisfy any of them.
-The discipline is to map dependencies once and translate compliance outputs jurisdiction by jurisdiction.
+The discipline is to map dependencies once and translate compliance outputs jurisdiction by jurisdiction, and sector by sector.

 Global Capability Centre vulnerability